How Does Open Source Open Innovation Doors in Digital Commerce?

 In digital commerce business, requirements like rich content support (videos, ratings, reviews and social sharing), advanced management (product catalog, product detail pages, and customer authentication), subscriptions and third-party integrations/ marketplace integrations increase every passing day.
 Along with it, continuous enhancement of APIs & features, integrations with different data sources, and multi-language & multi-currency support also expand to launch into new markets and establish new product lines.
 With greater flexibility or scalability, you can minimize these integration efforts and technical complexity to outgrow your existing platform.

-Open Source = Increased Flexibility
+Open Source for Increased Flexibility

 Open source inherently unleashes enormous flexibility and scalability the way your business demands.
 In digital commerce, it enables you to build an agile, modular, global, and multi-site architecture that evolves fast as per the future needs.
 It lets you pick the best-of-breed solution rather than one package.